Marker Logo

 Inscription.
 Relocated & renovated for the law firm of Jablinski, Folino, Roberts, Schultz & Martin by Endeco Corporation 1982

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1868.

 Location.
 39° 45.774′ N, 84° 11.817′ W. Marker is in Dayton, Ohio, in Montgomery County.
 It is in Downtown.
-Marker is at the intersection of West Monument Avenue and North Perry Street, on the left when traveling west on West Monument Avenue.
+It is at the intersection of West Monument Avenue and North Perry Street, on the left when traveling west on West Monument Avenue.
 Touch for map.
 Marker is at or near this postal address: 214 W Monument Ave, Dayton OH 45402, United States of America.
 Touch for directions.

 Also see . . .

-1. Historic Hanitch-Huffman House - Our Home.
+1. Historic Hanitch-Huffman House - Our Home

 Paid Advertisement